Table of Contents

 - Open for breakfast and dinner, including an all-you-can-eat buffet.
 We didn’t dine here as a family, as the all-you-can-eat buffet was too much food too early in the day for us, and we ate elsewhere most evenings.
 So I can’t comment on the food.

 - Located near one of the pools, Evergreens Sportsbar & Grill offers traditional pub foods, such as burgers, salad, wraps, pizza, wings, fries, and more.
 There is a full bar, an arcade with video games for kids, and they are open late.

 - Mangino’s Bistro is open for lunch and dinner and offers a limited to-go menu at Mangino’s, a sit-down family restaurant.

 Express Café & Java Café

-- The Express Café serves line order foods for breakfast and lunch (sandwiches, coffee, wraps, and similar quick foods).
-They are located near the shuttle buses, which makes it a convenient stop on your way to the local attractions.
+- The Express Café serves line-order foods for breakfast and lunch (sandwiches, coffee, wraps, and similar quick foods).
+They are near the shuttle buses, making it a convenient stop on your way to the local attractions.
 Only open for breakfast and lunch.